shuichiro-endo/writeup/hackmyvm/logan/README.md

 ![](./img/web_04.png)
 - Upload files
 ![](./img/web_05.png)
-I have uploaded some files.
-But, I could not find the files from the website.
+I uploaded some files.
+But, I could not find the files on the website.
 - Logs
 ![](./img/web_06.png)
 There was neither clearlogs.php file nor backup files (clearlogs.php.bak, and so on) on the website.
 - Payments
 ![](./img/web_07.png)
-I found that there was some files (01, 02, 03) on the website.
+I found there are three files (01, 02, 03) on the website.
 I realized the website removed "../" strings from input strings after trying many things.
 ![](./img/web_08.png)
 So, I tried "....//....//....//....//etc/passwd" strings, I could get LFI (Local File Inclusion) from the website.